PawelGozdz/project-15-book-list/README.md

 What I've learned here?
 ---

-How to import modules from angular/core. \n
+How to import modules from angular/core.\
-How to create a component using 'ng g c "element"'. \n How to insert dynamic data throuh {{}}.
+How to create a component using 'ng g c "element"'.\
+How to insert dynamic data throuh {{}}.\
-How to insert component into another component.
+How to insert component into another component.\
-How to use *ngIf for conditional statements.
+How to use *ngIf for conditional statements.\
-How to loop through an array and display items on the page.
+How to loop through an array and display items on the page.\
-How to use local references with '#element'.
+How to use local references with '#element'.\
-How to add an event.
+How to add an event.\
-How to create a custom Event using EventEmitter<"data type">().
+How to create a custom Event using EventEmitter<"data type">().\
-How to emit the event.
+How to emit the event.\
-How to use @Inport() for making a component variable bindable from the outside of the element.
+How to use @Inport() for making a component variable bindable from the outside of the element.\
-How to use @Output() to expose the component variable to the other components.
+How to use @Output() to expose the component variable to the other components.\
-How to bind an element and pass the data between components and app.component.
+How to bind an element and pass the data between components and app.component.\
-How to access the element reference through @ViewChild.
+How to access the element reference through @ViewChild.\

-How to type a particular type to a variable using TypeScript.
+How to type a particular type to a variable using TypeScript.\

 -----------------------